Dependency Overview

 - The product selection

-- The triggering attributes (optional)
+- The triggering attributes (optional with the action ‘allowed values’)

 - The dependent attribute and their expected behavior